somias/somias/README.md

 ### Hi there 👋

+🚀 I'm a software engineer based in Europe, Bosnia & Herzegovina.
+  With proven experience of making Web and Mobile apps.
+  Worked with React, React Native + (RN-CLI and also Expo) + Typescript.
+  Currently building websites with AstroJS and Shopify stores using Shopify Liquid.
+  In my free time I'm building native iOS app using Swift, UIKit and SwiftUI.
-🚀 Extensive 4 years of work experience as a Front-end developer.
-Working with React, and currently developing mobile apps using React Native + (RN-CLI and also Expo) + Typescript.
-I have hands-on development experience using a mix of technology and a flexible, creative approach to problem-solving and the ability to take technical ownership of solutions with respect to the development changes.
-I am a good team player with a passion for functional programming, clean code with good patterns and best practices.
+  I have hands-on development experience and I am a good team player with a passion for clean code with good patterns and best practices.

 **Stack**:
  - JavaScript